GadekarPooja/Elevate-Lab-Task4/README.md

 These allow users to filter the entire report and analyze specific periods or categories.

-3. Sales by Product (Bar Chart):This chart compares the sales of all products.
+3. Sales by Product (Bar Chart):

+This chart compares the sales of all products.
 It helps identify:
 Best-selling products (e.g., Paseo).Low-performing products
 It is helpful for product strategy and inventory decisions.

 4.Sales by Country (Bar Chart):

 This visual shows sales performance across different countries.
 It highlights.Top-performing countries (e.g., Mexico, Germany)
 Regions needing improvementUseful for geographic and market expansion analysis.